 3.1 Path Coefficient Analysis

 Understanding correlation helps plant breeders assess how improving one trait can simultaneously enhance other related traits.
-Path coefficient analysis further refines this understanding by partitioning correlations into direct and indirect effects, allowing for a more precise interpretation of cause-and-effect relationships among traits (Table 1,2).
+Path coefficient analysis further refines this understanding by partitioning correlations into direct and indirect effects, allowing for a more precise interpretation of cause-and-effect relationships among traits (Tables 1 and 2).
 Grain yield/plant was highly significant and positive correlated with effective tillers/plant, spike length (cm), grains/spike, biological yield/plant (g), harvest index (%), grain filling duration, grain filling rate (g/day), chlorophyll content index and normalized differential vegetative index which suggested that these characters can be improved simultaneously with grain yield/plant by direct selection.
 These findings were in accordance with those reported by Malik et al. (2018) (ET and GS), Shehrawat et al. (2021) (SL and NDVI), Baye et al. (2020) (BY, GFD), Kanwar et al. (2020) (HI), Islam et al. (2017) (GFR), Tahmasebi et al. (2016) (CCI) and.
 It was apparent from the path analysis that maximum direct effects as well as appreciable indirect influences were exerted by grain filling rate (g/day) followed by biological yield/plant (g), harvest index (%), chlorophyll content index, days to anthesis and starch content (%) towards grain yield/plant.
 Therefore, selection pressure imposed on these characters would bring improvement in grain yield/plant in wheat.
 The results are in agreement with the findings of Tarkeshwar et al. (2020) (BY), Rathod et al. (2020) (HI), Shehrawat et al. (2021) (CCI), Ibrahim et al. (2019) (DA).
-However, in terms of grain quality, only starch content could be the major component for improving grain quality as well as quantity due to its highest direct effect on grain yield/plant (g).
+However, in terms of grain quality, only the starch content can be a major component for improving both grain quality and quantity, due to its direct and significant effect on grain yield per plant (g).